GriffithUniLibrary/digital-tools-modular/index.md

 {% include figure.html img="c-and-h.jpeg" alt="A boy and his tiger on an adventure" caption="How it feels to embark on a research journey" width="75%" %}

-Welcome to Digital Tools for Research, a Griffith [RED](https://www.griffith.edu.au/research/research-services/researcher-education-development) workshop.
+{% include alert.html text="Welcome to Digital Tools for Research, a Griffith [RED](https://www.griffith.edu.au/research/research-services/researcher-education-development) workshop." align="center" color="primary" %}

 ## About this workshop